SibgatullinAP/Givens-rotation-solver_pthread/README.md

-# Givens rotation solving method
+# Givens rotation paralle solving method

 This repo contain parallel (using pthread library) implementation of Given's rotation method to solve linear system. https://algowiki-project.org/en/Givens_method.
 I tried to optimize this method by enhanced use of CPU cache.
 This was achieved by operating with matrix blocks that fit in the cache.